sunny0826/guoxudong.io/content/en/post/skypilot/index.md

     ssh -L 7681:localhost:7681 llama
     ```

-- Visit `http://localhost:7681` in your browser to start the chat experience!
+- Open `http://localhost:7681` in your browser and start chatting!

     ![ttyd chat](https://cdn.suuny0826.com/image/2023-10-08-202310081711404.png)

-### Stopping and Cleaning Up the Cluster
+### Cleaning Up

-Once the task is completed, you can use the following commands to stop or completely delete the cluster:
+When you are done, you can use the following commands to stop or tear down the cluster:

-- Stop the cluster:
+- Stop the cluster, run:

     ```bash
     sky stop lama  # or pass your custom name if you used "-c <other name>"
     ```

-- Restart a stopped cluster and rerun Chatbot:
+- Restart a stopped cluster and relaunch the Chatbot:

     ```bash
     sky launch chatbot-meta.yaml -c llama --no-setup
     ```

     Using `--no-setup` aims to skip the setup step since the stopped cluster has retained its disk contents.
-- Completely delete the cluster:
+- To tear down the cluster (non-restartable), run:

     ```bash
     sky down llama  # or pass your custom name if you used "-c <other name>"
     ```

-After cleanup, you can run `sky status` to view all your clusters in different regions/clouds.
+To see your clusters, run `sky status`, which is a single pane of glass for all your clusters across regions/clouds.

 ## Advanced Usage

 Beyond the basic methods mentioned above, SkyPilot has numerous advanced features.
 Here's a brief introduction to some of them.

-### Display Supported GPU/TPU/Accelerators and Their Prices
+### Show Supported GPU/TPU/Accelerators and Their Prices

-You can set the name and number of GPU/TPU/accelerators in the task YAML's `accelerators` field or in the CLI's `--gpus` flag.
-For instance, if a supported list displays 8xV100, you can use `V100:8` in the `accelerators` field.
+The names and counts shown can be set in the `accelerators` field in task YAMLs, or in the `--gpus` flag in CLI commands.
+For example, if this table shows 8x V100s are supported, then the string `V100:8` will be accepted by the above.

-Different public clouds have confusing GPU model names and their prices.
+Different clouds have confusing GPU model names and their prices.
 SkyPilot has standardized the naming and pricing of the same GPU model and provides a `show-gpus` command to display currently supported GPU/TPU/accelerators and their prices:

 ```bash
 sky show-gpus <gpu>